 3. Under Burners

 Let’s take a break from the hills, and relentlessly agonizing grit of the shifting sands.
-With this exercise you run at 50% max speed out to the water, sit/fall down so that your head goes just under the surface of the water, and then quickly jump back up—repeating the process 10-15 times.
-This exercise greatly resembles the land workout burpees but in this case incorporates an added element of fun with the ocean.
+With this exercise you run at 50% max speed out to the water, splash all the way in so that the water reaches your waist, and then sprint as fast as you can (don’t swim) back to shore — repeating the process 10 to 15 times.
+This exercise greatly resembles the land workout burpees, but in this case incorporates an added element of fun with the ocean.
 As you work your way to the end of the exercise, you’ll have many a chance to cool down by dunking your head!

 4. Sand Skips

-My favorite part about this workout is that from afar you’ll appear as nothing more than an enlivened, overtly cheerful beach-goer; but up close, your facial expression—the grimace, and rivulets of sweat forming at the brow—will show just how hard it is that you’re working.
-You’ll skip 30 yards out to a designated location, and then 30 yards back to the original position to complete one rep. Aim for 5 reps total!
+My favorite part about this workout is that from afar you’ll appear as nothing more than an enlivened, overtly cheerful beach-goer; but up close, your facial expression — the grimace, and rivulets of sweat forming at the brow —will show just how hard it is that you’re working.
+You’ll skip 30 yards out to a designated location, and then 30 yards back to the original position to complete one rep. Aim for 5 reps total before resting.

 5. Push Planks

-Well, this is really two exercises working together to create one versatile and truly trying workout!
-On the soft and giving surface of the sand, perform 10 push ups, and then settle into a forward plank position.
+On the soft and giving surface of the sand, perform 10 push-ups, and then settle into a forward plank position.
 Keeping the position, with a straight backside for a 30 seconds hold.
-After 30 seconds are up, rest for 15 seconds, and then repeat again.
-Perform 5-7 reps through!
+After 30 seconds are up, rest for 10 seconds, and then repeat again.
+Perform four sets through.